This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Flax Seed Crackers

-This section shows how to make baked flax seed crackers with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make baked flax seed crackers with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Mix dry ingredients.
 In a large mixing bowl, combine flaxseed meal, flaxseeds, and spices.